Tracking

 If you already have a strong suspicion about a particular trigger — maybe you've noticed you always feel worse after pasta dishes — start with that one.
 You don't have to follow a rigid order.
 Prioritise the suspected triggers that appear most consistently in your early baseline data.

-Get the Tracker →Plan for 3–4 weeks of baseline tracking before making any changes, and 3–4 weeks per elimination test (including the reintroduction phase).
+Start Tracking Free →Plan for 3–4 weeks of baseline tracking before making any changes, and 3–4 weeks per elimination test (including the reintroduction phase).
 A complete systematic approach takes 4–6 months.
 Shorter testing gives you inconclusive data, not negative results — don't confuse the two.

 Free — delivered straight to your inbox